-The office used the United States Census Bureau's 2014-2018 American Community Survey, which is the most current statistical information available at the time of developing this Affirmative Action Plan.

-The office used the American Community Survey statistical data for external availability and feeder job statistics of employees for internal availability.
-For affirmative action purposes, "feeder job" means staffed positions within the office that can be promoted and/or transferred into/within EEO job categories (refer to Appendix D. Feeder Jobs for details).
+The office used the United States Census Bureau's EEO Tabulation 2014-2018 American Community Survey (ACS) statistical data for external availability, which is the most current statistical information available at the time of developing this affirmative action plan.
+The feeder job statistics of employees are used for internal availability (refer to Appendix D. Feeder Jobs for details).

-These external and internal factors are weighted according to the office's past hiring patterns and/or future recruitment focus to obtain the final availability (Refer to Appendix D. Feeder Jobs and Appendix E. Determining Availability for details).
+These external and internal factors are weighted according to the office's past hiring patterns and/or future recruitment focus to obtain the final availability (Refer to Appendix E. Determining Availability for details).

-Utilization/Availability Analysis, Establishment of Goals, and Timetables
+Utilization/Comparing Employees to Availability, Goal Establishment, and Timetables

-Minnesota Administrative Rules 3905.0400 Subp 1 Item G, Minnesota Administrative Rules 3905.0600 Subp 3, Minnesota Administrative Rules 3905.0600 Subp 4, Minnesota Administrative Rules 3905.0600 Subp 5, and Minnesota Administrative Rules 3905.0600 Subp 6.
+Minnesota Administrative Rules 3905.0400 Subp 1 Item G, Minnesota Administrative Rules 3905.0600 Subp 3, Minnesota Administrative Rules 3905.0600 Subp 4, and Minnesota Administrative Rules 3905.0600 Subp 5.

 Utilization is an analysis of affirmative action and equal opportunity employment data used to assess the available workforce for a given state.
-As explained in the previous section, "availability" means an estimated percentage of qualified females, racial/ethnic minorities, or individuals with disabilities in the relevant labor market who are available for positions in each job category at a state office.